The Bat!: Import function

+RSS aggregator

+Other than email, The Bat! also has a built-in feed reader using RSS.

-Themes and Customization
+Themes and customization

 In November 2020, with release of version 9.3 The Bat! introduced a number of themes to change its look and feel, also providing the ability for further color changes to the themes as provided.
 Toolbars and menus may also be modified, although doing that is difficult and not well documented.